CenturyLinkCloud/PublicKB/Network/intra-data-center-cross-connects-options-with-centurylink-cloud.md

 ### Overview
 This Knowledge Base provides an overview for customers who are considering deploying an intra-data center cross connect.
 The labor for this deployment is a [service task](//www.ctl.io/service-tasks/), performed by platform engineers to specifications provided by the customer.

+The customer will not have physical access to the CLC cloud space.
+CLC will need to be engaged using help@ctl.io if coordination of access needs to take place with the data center provider.

 ### Cross Connects Description and Benefits
 CenturyLink Cloud offers [multiple connectivity options](../Network/network-access-options-for-connecting-to-centurylink-clouds-platform.md) for its customers to leverage when deciding how they will connect to their resources deployed on CenturyLink Cloud’s platform (e.g., VPN tunnels, CNS, Cross Connects, etc).
 That said, as a point of clarity, this Knowledge Base article specifically pertains to the deployment of cross connects.